 Another benefit of utilizing asexual-specific dating sites has the opportunity to learn more about yourself.
 Many dating sites include forums and community sections where you can discuss topics with like-minded people.

-Additionally, as you chat with potential dates, both the questions you ask and the ones you answer can help you to learn more about yourself.
-As you ask questions, you may get unexpected responses that allow you to reconsider the way you think about certain things.
+Additionally, as you chat with potential dates, both the questions you ask and the ones you answer can help you learn more about yourself.
+As you ask questions, you may get unexpected responses that allow you to reconsider how you think about certain things.
 Likewise, formulating an answer to the questions posed by others may force you to consider things you hadn't thought about before.

-Most people find that they need to chat with several different people at an online dating site before they find someone they'd like actually to meet.
-Talking to multiple people gives you plenty of opportunity for learning more about yourself and what you want.
+Most people find that they need to chat with several different people at an online dating website before finding someone they'd like actually to meet.
+Talking to multiple people gives you plenty of opportunities for learning more about yourself and what you want.

-The last dating site benefit discussed in this article is the advantage of feeling validated.
-Asexual dating sites and other sites that get you around more like-minded people can help you to feel like a part of a group.
+The last dating website benefit discussed in this article is the advantage of feeling validated.
+Dating sites for asexual individuals and other sites that get you around more like-minded people can help you to feel like a part of a group.
 You start to see that there are people like you out there.

 Isolation is not good for anyone, and even if you have lots of friends, it can be isolating to feel like you are different from them in some basic way.
 Seeking out people who share that difference gives you a sense of belonging that is difficult to get otherwise.

-Dating sites really can help you overcome some of the unique challenges of asexual dating.
+Dating sites really can help you overcome some of the unique challenges of dating as an asexual individual.
 To recap, here are the major ways they help:

 You may be a person who enjoys cuddling or even kissing your emotional partner, but you may find a partner who does not enjoy any physical expressions of intimacy.
-Although neither of you may experience sexual attraction or desire, you would still need to compromise on other levels of displaying affection.
+Although neither of you may experience sexual attraction or desire, you would still need to compromise on other display affection levels.

-If you're having trouble compromising on physical intimacy, either with a sexually-inclined partner or an asexual partner, consider utilizing couples therapy for setting mutual boundaries and expectations.
+If you're having trouble compromising physical intimacy, either with a sexually-inclined partner or an asexual partner, consider utilizing couples therapy to set mutual boundaries and expectations.

 What If You Don't Want To Use A Dating Site?

-Although dating sites have many benefits for asexual people searching for partners, you do have other options as well.
-The best way to look for potentially fitting partners without using a website is to think about the kind of person you would be comfortable within a relationship and start spending time at the kinds of places those people spend time at.
+Although dating sites have many benefits for asexual people searching for partners, you have other options.
+The best way to look for potentially fitting partners without using a website is to think about the kind of person you would be comfortable within a relationship with and start spending time at the kinds of places those people spend time at.